ecdl0g/dl0g/doc/build-unix.md

 Otherwise, if you don't need QR encoding support, use the `-DWITH_QRENCODE=OFF` option to disable this feature in order to compile the GUI.

+Support for GMP and Crypto++ is enabled by default.
+These libraries can be disabled individually with the `-DWITH_GMP=OFF` and `-DWITH_CRYPTOPP=OFF` configuration flags if not required.

 ### Fedora